Terriao/OpenPCQA/README.md

 <p align="center"><img src="PQA-Net_performance.jpg" alt="PQA-Net performance" width="640"/></p>

 > 🔎 **Analysis:** PQA-Net produces consistent results across the three frameworks.
-As one of the lightest projection-based methods, it is a great starting point for newcomers to PCQA who want a quick "hello world" baseline.
+As one of the lightest projection-based methods, it is a great starting point for newcomers to PCQA who want a quick baseline.

 #### 📚 Citation